-Selena is undergoing an educational sabbatical through September 2023.
+Selena is currently taking an educational sabbatical through December 2023.
 Thank you for your patience and support as she takes this time for professional enhancement and self care.

 Selena Mitchell, DACM, LAc, was first inspired by acupuncture and Chinese medicine when she had the opportunity to work as assistant to acupuncturist Ron Dong in San Francisco in 1987, at the age of 17.
 This memorable experience ignited her interest in integrative medicine and was the start to her life long study and practice in this inspiring field.